kodybrown/resty/FILE-FORMAT.md

 Use the `expect:` section to assert response properties.
 Currently supported:
 - `status`: exact HTTP status code that must be returned.
 If omitted, Resty uses standard success semantics (2xx).
+- `headers`: a dictionary of expected response headers (names are case-insensitive, values are case-sensitive).
+Values may contain variables.

+Use the `expect:` section to assert response properties.
+Currently supported:
+- `status`: exact HTTP status code that must be returned.
+If omitted, Resty uses standard success semantics (2xx).

 Examples: